dylansosa/ML_project/README.md

-# Final Course Project in the graduate level machine learning course I took in spring of 2018 at Saint Louis University with Kevin Scannel.
+# Final Course Project
+From the graduate level machine learning course I took in spring of 2018 at Saint Louis University with Kevin Scannel.